 CIVILITY IN POLITICS

-I have been disappointed in the level of discourse in politics lately.
+One of the reasons Rich first ran for office is because he was disappointed in the level of discourse in politics.
 Too many elected officials and politicians are willing to resort to personal attacks and negative campaigning to win elections.